 What is a glacier?

-A glacier is a huge accumulation of ice and snow that moves slowly over land.
-There are two main categories of glaciers: alpine glaciers and ice sheets (and ice caps and icefields, which are like small ice sheets).
+A glacier is an accumulation of ice and snow that slowly flows over land.
+There are two main categories of glaciers: alpine glaciers and ice sheets.
 Alpine glaciers are frozen rivers of ice, slowly flowing under their own weight down mountainsides and into valleys.
-Unlike alpine glaciers, ice sheets, like on Greenland and Antarctica, and ice caps, like in Iceland, are unrestricted; they spread out in broad domes in multiple directions.
+Unlike alpine glaciers, ice sheets, which exist only on Greenland and Antarctica, are unrestricted; they spread out in broad domes in multiple directions.

 How does a glacier form?

 Glaciers begin to form when snow remains and accumulates long enough to transform into ice.
 Each year, new layers of snow bury and compress the previous layers.
 This compression forces the snow to re-crystallize, initially forming grains similar in size and shape to grains of sugar.

 Gradually, the grains grow larger and the air pockets between the grains get smaller, causing the snow to slowly compact and increase in density.
 After about a year, the snow turns into firn—an intermediate state between snow and glacier ice.
 At this point, it is about two-thirds as dense as water.
 Over time, larger ice crystals become so compressed that any air pockets between them are tiny.
 In very old glacier ice, crystals can reach the size of an adult fist.
 For most glaciers, this process takes more than a hundred years.